Museum of Health Care: Ann Baillie Building

-Museum of Health Care
+Canadian Museum of Health Care

-In 1995, the Museum of Health Care was relocated to the Ann Baillie Building.
+In 1995, the Canadian Museum of Health Care was relocated to the Ann Baillie Building.
 It is the only museum in Canada dedicated to the history of health and health care.

-One of the largest collections of medical and healthcare artefacts in Canada, the Museum of Health Care at Kingston is home to a wide range of artefacts and archival documents and photographs from surgical tools to laboratory instruments documenting how people have preserved health and managed disease, pain, and suffering from the late 18th century to the present day.
+One of the largest collections of medical and healthcare artefacts in Canada, the Canadian Museum of Health Care is home to a wide range of artefacts and archival documents and photographs from surgical tools to laboratory instruments documenting how people have preserved health and managed disease, pain, and suffering from the late 18th century to the present day.
 The Museum strives to connect visitors with the experience of people in past times and provide context and perspective on contemporary health issues.
 The Museum serves the general public, practitioners, students, and historians through exhibitions, interpretive programs, and special events throughout the year.

 History

-First conceived in 1988 by founder James Low, the Museum of Health Care was born in 1991 when it began to build its collections of medical and general health objects and archives from across Canada.
+First conceived in 1988 by founder James Low, the Canadian Museum of Health Care was born in 1991 when it began to build its collections of medical and general health objects and archives from across Canada.
 The Museum relocated to its permanent home in the former nursing-student residence at Kingston General Hospital in 1995.
 The Museum is a non-profit corporation and registered charity and has had a board of directors since 1996; it bills itself as Canada's only museum dedicated solely to preserving health care history.
 Dr. James Low, the Museum's administrative officer, was appointed to the Order of Canada in 2014.

 The Museum strives to preserve the material history of the medical and healthcare past with the goal of enhancing public understanding of the history of health and health care, particularly in Canada.
 The Museum acquires, conserves, researches, displays, and interprets artefacts that help to tell these stories.
 The Museum also serves as a primary resource for scholarly work in the history of health care.

-Museum galleries are located both in the Ann Baillie Building and in a network of Outreach Galleries in healthcare centres in Kingston.

 The Museum also has a commitment to scholars: the Museum benefits from the presence of the Hannah Chair, History of Medicine at Queen's University, Kingston General Hospital Archives, Queen's University Archives and Bracken Health Sciences Library at Queen's University.

 Collections

 The Museum has an extensive collection of artifacts and archival documents, dating from the 18th century to the present.
-There are approximately 40,000 items in the artefact and archival collections.
+There are approximately 35,000 items in the artefact and archival collections.

 The Museum's collections include a wide range of artefacts including medical, surgical, and laboratory instruments, commemorative objects, and patient care items.
 Some of the larger collections feature artefacts from the areas of anesthesiology, renal dialysis, orthopaedics, cardiology, patent medicines, nursing, and X-ray.